-The Multicultural House serves as a space where students of all backgrounds may meet and engage in various learning opportunities presented by faculty, staff and student groups.
-The House sponsors and co-sponsors programs year round such as movie screenings, trainings, discussion groups, ceremonies, cultural celebrations, talk backs, and receptions.
+The Spencer Weinstein Center for Community and Justice serves as a space where students of all backgrounds may meet and engage in various learning opportunities presented by faculty, staff and student groups.
+The center sponsors and co-sponsors programs year round such as movie screenings, trainings, discussion groups, ceremonies, cultural celebrations, talk backs, and receptions.

-The house serves to foster mutual respect and understanding among - and for all - people of different cultures, backgrounds, experiences and worldviews, and to help the college achieve its stated commitment to diversity.
+The center serves to foster mutual respect and understanding among–and for all–people of different cultures, backgrounds, experiences and worldviews, and to help the college achieve its stated commitment to diversity.
 Students, faculty and staff create and implement learning experiences that promote social, cultural and educational programs that advance pluralism and inclusivity across the campus.
 All involved act to make our community more socially just be cause we recognize the dignity and worth of every person.

-Faculty, staff and student groups can reserve space in the Multicultural House using EMS however priority is given to programs that support the mission of the Multicultural House.
+Faculty, staff and student groups can reserve space in the center using EMS however priority is given to programs that support the mission of the center.

 The Multicultural Center is a smaller but more visible and centralized facility located on the second floor of the Alvarez College Union, between the Union Station convenience store and the Duke Family Performance Hall.
 It is primarily an administrative space for the director of multicultural affairs and the college's four NPHC organizations:

 Guests are encouraged to learn more about the striking Chances Are mural, a tribute to Davidson College's racial integration history and the many doors of opportunity and access that were opened as a result.

 The Multicultural Center is open Monday through Friday 9-5 p.m.